jsaizlomas/street-exercise/README.md

 The exploratory data analysis and model selection trainings can be run on the jupyter notebook after installing all libraries on 'requirements_nb.txt'.

+In order for the code to run, ensure the data file '*street_group_data_science_bedrooms_test.json*' is inside the repositories  *data/* folder.
+This data file has not been uploaded to the repo due to its large size.

 ## Conclusion